Midwest Center for Public Safety Training

 The facility’s two lakes allow for a myriad of simulations including retrieval of vehicles from rivers or lakes, marine fire fighting, deep water rescue training, ice rescue and training in dredging techniques.
 Its pump house, attached to the wave pool, creates an excellent opportunity for hazardous materials training including lockout/tagout, permit entry and confined space rescue.

-The MCPST adds to the college’s tradition of excellence in providing emergency rescue training to area firefighters, EMTs, police officers and private business.
+The MCPST adds to the college’s tradition of excellence in providing emergency rescue training to area firefighters, EMTs and private business.
 For more than two decades, the college has been the key training resource throughout eastern Iowa.

 8228 N. Fairmount St.